redplanetlabs/specter/README.md

 Most of Clojure programming involves creating, manipulating, and transforming immutable values.
 However, as soon as your values become more complicated than a simple map or list – like a list of maps of maps – transforming these data structures becomes extremely cumbersome.

-Specter is a library (for both Clojure and ClojureScript) for querying and updating nested data structures.
+Specter is a library (for both Clojure and ClojureScript) for doing these queries and transformations extremely concisely and elegantly.
 One way to think of it is "get-in" and "assoc-in" on steroids, though Specter works on any data structure, not just maps.
 It is similar to the concept of a "lens" in functional programming, though it has some important extensions.

 Specter is fully extensible.
 At its core, its just a protocol for how to navigate within a data structure.
 By extending this protocol, you can use Specter to navigate any data structure or object you have.

-Specter is a very high performance library.
+Specter does not sacrifice performance to achieve its elegance.
+Actually, Specter is faster than the limited facilities Clojure provides for doing nested operations.
 For example: the Specter equivalent to get-in runs 30% faster than get-in, and the Specter equivalent to update-in runs 5x faster than update-in.
 In each case the Specter code is equally as convenient.

 # Latest Version